moneylobster/cl-autocorrect/README.md

 ## cl-autocorrect

 Suggests corrections to your misspelled functions.
-Can be quickloaded as a local project as "autocorrect".
+Can be quickloaded from Ultralisp as "autocorrect".
 Should work in SBCL and CCL (and can be extended to other implementations by modifying a single line). `fuzzy-match` is a dependency.

 ### Setup